 What is your cancellation policy?

 We request a 24 hour notice to cancel all appointments.
 Please be sure to contact us if you will not be able to make your scheduled appointment, and we can reschedule at your convenience.
 If you would prefer not to reschedule, your consultation fee will be refunded.

-How can I get hold of the genetic counselor?
+How can I get hold of a genetic counselor?

 Please send an email to [email protected] or call us at 415-967-3375.
 All email and phone messages will be returned within 24 hours.
 Messages left after 2 pm on Friday will be answered on Monday, unless urgent in nature.

 What are your office hours of operation?